networknt/light-codegen/README.md

 # light-codegen
 A code generator based on rocker that can be used as a command line utility or web service

+## Rebuld

+Every time, you have template change, you have to rebuild the entire project in order to regenerate the template code.
+Otherwise, the old template is still in use.

 ## Input

 * A list of files as template